-6-AllAll letters from external reviewers must be included in the dossier.
-Neither the candidate nor any reviewer (or reviewing body) may exclude or remove any letters.

-2. The names of all reviewers finally chosen, including those suggested by the candidate, will be kept confidential.
+- 1. All letters from external reviewers must be included in the dossier.
+Neither the candidate nor any reviewer (or reviewing body) may exclude or remove any letters. - 2.
+The names of all reviewers finally chosen, including those suggested by the candidate, will be kept confidential.
 At no point in the process will the candidate contact, either directly or indirectly, external reviewers or potential reviewers regarding the tenure and/or promotion review.
-If contacted by a reviewer, the candidate shall refrain from responding to questions about the promotion and tenure case and, instead, shall direct the reviewer to the department chair or the chair of the primary committee for any required information or directions.

-3. By June 1 of the year in which a candidate will go forward for tenure or promotion, the department chair will, in a standard letter to all external reviewers, request an evaluation of the candidate.
+If contacted by a reviewer, the candidate shall refrain from responding to questions about the promotion and tenure case and, instead, shall direct the reviewer to the department chair or the chair of the primary committee for any required information or directions. - 3.
+By June 1 of the year in which a candidate will go forward for tenure or promotion, the department chair will request an evaluation of the candidate.
 The IUPUI Chief Academic Officer's Guidelines for Preparing and Reviewing Promotion and Tenure Dossier provide detailed guidelines on language that is required to be used in these letters along with examples; these should be followed carefully.
-(Sample letters are provided.)
-Referees will be assured that their letters of reference will be held in strictest confidentiality, within the limits of applicable law and University regulations.
-The letters to all reviewers must be substantively identical.

-4. In order to allow candidates time to gather materials for inclusion with the external letters, department chairs will notify candidates of the June 1 deadline in a timely fashion.
-At the latest, candidates should be made aware of this deadline by May January 31.
+The letters to all reviewers must be substantively identical. - 4.
+In order to allow candidates time to gather materials for inclusion with the external letters, department chairs will notify candidates of the June 1 deadline in a timely fashion.
+At the latest, candidates should be made aware of this deadline by January 31.